Real Ale Pub & Club Guide

 12 Victoria Road

 Quite busy but welcoming Wetherspoons.
 Five regular real ales plus seven other guest ales from all around the UK.
 Staff who are numerous and polite are keen on real ale and various initiatives exist such as Monday club prices, a Real Ale Club on Wednesday (3pm start).
-Real cider is also available.
 This former Woolworths has a raised area at the back.
 Situated opposite Ruislip Manor tube it is a welcome watering hole for commuters and pub-crawlers alike.
 Alcohol served from 9am.
 Winner of the West Middlesex Hillingdon Pub of the Year 2017.
-Runs four beer festivals every year.

 - King William